 Black Manta is seriously in the contending and who most people consider the best father on the show due to stuff like this happening constantly.
 Every time he interacts with Kaldur you can see how much he cares for his son... and then his son betrays him, revealing he was a spy for the heroes all along.
 Even though Black Manta was a villain you can't help feeling a little sorry for him.
 One can only imagine what the repercussions of this would have been in season 3 had season 3 not been abandoned.

 Lagoon Boy later in season 2.
-He gets kidnapped by the Light, help prisoner by his idol Kaldur'amh, and was presumably tortured/experimented on.
+He gets kidnapped by the Light, held prisoner by his idol Kaldur'amh, and was presumably tortured/experimented on.
 After that his girlfriend becomes distant and he's afraid of losing her to her ex.
 Then she gets kidnapped and there's nothing he can do about it.
 And thenhe learns that his hatred towards Aqualad and his mourning of Artemis were misplaced due to both being Reverse Moles.
 Not to mention the tie-in comic reveal that he was a victim of racism in Atlantis and is insecure about his looks.